Open Source Licences Wars - Revision 2

 In any case, back then we were used to the fact that we have to pay for our software, so I probably thought that making these libraries public-domain was not worth it.

-After I started getting into the world of UNIX, Linux, GNU, and open-source I realised there was a lot of software out there distributed with the source, which I could download and compile.
-I used to think of prep.ai.mit.edu (the old primary FTP host for gnu.org) as a cool collection of source code, which I could download, read the INSTALL file, build and install (sometimes after fixing the source).
+After I started getting into the world of UNIX, Linux, GNU, and open-source, I realised there was a lot of software out there distributed with the source, which I could download and compile.
+I used to think of prep.ai.mit.edu (the old primary FTP host for gnu.org’s software) as a cool collection of source code, which I could download, read the INSTALL file, build and install (sometimes after fixing the source).
 I wasn’t interested in the implications of its open source nature or the GPL licence.
 I also downloaded other software.
 I did know the software was gratis, as opposed to MiniSQL/mSQL which was sourceware and shareware.
 That was good enough for me.

 After I became more involved and started playing with Linux for developing software on it, I learned even more and understood what “free (as in speech) software” (or as it was later called “open-source software”) was all about.
 One thing I understood back then, was that it took me a long time to fully get to the bottom of all the GPL’s nuances, and that I thought the public domain was preferable, because I didn’t care too much about people changing the licence to something else, or using it in their own non-free/non-GPL-compatible software.
 A lot of people I have talked with since have exhibited many misunderstandings of the GPL.

 So why am I still sticking with the MIT/Expat licence?
 The main reason I think is that as an open-source programmer, I’m not interested in worrying about how people abuse my code.
-I don’t like Apple, and am not fond of many Microsoft products.
+I don’t like Apple Inc., and am not fond of many Microsoft products.
 But I’m not interested to prevent Apple or Microsoft or any other developer of commercial and/or proprietary software for Windows or Mac OS X or the iPhone or whatever from using my code in their projects.
 In fact, I would prefer them to use my code than to create a proprietary replacement.
 Not to mention that making my code GPLed may also make it inappropriate for reuse by some developers of BSD software, for inclusion into the core BSD distributions, for some developers of non-GPL-compatible-but-still-open-source software, etc. I don’t want that - I want my code to be of the maximal use possible.

 I should note that I’m more worried about my code being used for malicious purposes by evil governments, as I think no big corporation in history has been as abusive as some past and present governments that come to mind.
-But preventing internal use or “defence use” or government use or whatever will make it non-FOSS, (and non-GPL-compatible), not to mention that adding random restrictions (“cannot be used by Neonazis”, “cannot be used by terrorists”, “cannot be used by ‘Zionists’”, etc.) will fragment the software licensing world as a whole, and I would prefer not to open that Pandora Box.
+But preventing internal use or “defence use” or government use or whatever will make it non-FOSS, (and non-GPL-compatible), not to mention that adding random restrictions (e.g: “cannot be used by Neonazis”, “cannot be used by terrorists”, “cannot be used by ‘Zionists’”, etc.) will fragment the software licensing world as a whole, and I would prefer not to open that Pandora Box.

 Back to the topic: I don’t want to be bothered about legal issues with my software.
 If you want to use my code - use it.
 “Drive safely, the keys are inside.”.
 If you encounter any technical problems with the code (bugs, documentation issues, etc.) then I’d be interested to hear about them, because that will improve the quality of the product, which will hopefully make it even more successful.
 But I didn’t become a FOSS developer so I can sue people for violating the licences of my works.
 I have better things to do with my time, that bring me much more benefit.